 More and more, you’re hearing about co-working spaces and how they’re benefiting everyone from the always-moving freelancer to the multi-level corporation.
 It’s easy to see why, too.
-Shared working environments offer a place to focus and encourage productivity, but they’re so much more than that.
+A shared working space offers a place to focus and encourage productivity, and so much more.

-When taking into account the benefits of working in a co-working environment, it’s worth considering the options and making one your business’ next move.
+When taking into account the benefits of working in a shared space, it’s worth considering the options and making one your business’ next move.

-While a central office might be key to your business’ operation, shared working spaces have the benefit of being (almost) everywhere!
-Say you’re looking to impress a client at a meeting, but they operate across town, or one or two towns over!
-Renting out a space closer to them means less travel time for your client, more time saved on their end, and a possible win for your company!
+While a central office might be key to your business’ operation, a shared working space has the benefit of being (almost) anywhere!
+Say you’re looking to impress a client at a meeting, but they operate across town or one or two towns over!
+Renting out space closer to them means less travel time for your client, more time saved on their end, and a possible win for your company!

 Even freelancers can take advantage of this.
 Whether their work requires travel or staying local, co-working spaces offer a location outside of their home office to stay focused and make sure that they get everything done.

 Having your own office might be a necessity, but with co-working spaces as a likely option in your city, a central location now might be a luxury that your company can do without.
 Many startups begin with remotely working employees, and if you don’t want to lock yourself into a lease that could stretch upwards of ten or more years, but that money somewhere else!

 Partnering with a co-working space means office space when you need it.
 When you pay only for the time that you use the space, that means thousands of would-be office lease dollars spend in more lucrative ways.
 Whether it means providing your employees with the option to work out of their home office a few days a week, or making sure you have a place to meet with clients, if you know you won’t be needing a primary office for more than a few times a month, a shared space is something to consider!